moderndatacompany/dataos.info/docs/resources/secret_updated.md

 # :resources-secret: Secret

-In DataOS, Secrets are [Resources](../resources.md) designed for the secure storage of sensitive information, including usernames, passwords, certificates, tokens, or keys within the confines of a specific **DataOS Workspace**.
-The primary purpose of Secrets is to address the inherent exposure risk associated with directly embedding such confidential data within application code or configuration files.
+In DataOS, Secrets are [Resources](../resources.md) designed for the secure storage of sensitive information, including usernames, passwords, certificates, tokens, or keys within the confines of a specific [DataOS Workspace](../resources/types_of_dataos_resources.md).

-Data developers leverage Secrets in DataOS to achieve a crucial separation of sensitive data from Resource definitions.
-This segregation minimizes the likelihood of accidental exposure during the various phases of Resource management, including creation, viewing, or editing.
-Using Secrets, data developers ensure that sensitive information remains protected, reducing security vulnerabilities in their data workflows.
+To mitigate the risk of exposing confidential data, Secrets in DataOS separate sensitive information from application code or configuration files.
+This practice minimizes the chance of accidental exposure during resource management phases like creation, viewing, or editing.
+By leveraging Secrets, data developers safeguard sensitive information, thus reducing security vulnerabilities in their data workflows.

-Data developers can exercise precise control over who can retrieve credentials from Secrets.
-Heimdall's fine-grained permissions enable effective management of access, ensuring that only authorized users or applications can access sensitive information when needed.
+Operators can exercise precise control over who can retrieve credentials from Secrets, if in your organisation any data developer need access to secrets you can assign them a 'read secret' use case using [Bifrost](../interfaces/bifrost.md).

 <aside class="callout">

-Each Secret within DataOS is intricately linked to a specific Workspace.
-This association effectively confines the accessibility and application of the Secret to the boundaries of that particular Workspace, reinforcing data security measures.
-While Workspace-level confidentiality is maintained for Secrets, it's essential to recognize that instance secrets exhibit a broader scope, spanning across the entirety of the DataOS Instance.
+🗣️ Each Secret in DataOS is linked to a specific <a href="https://dataos.info/resources/types_of_dataos_resources/#workspace-level-resources">Workspace</a>, confining its accessibility and application within that Workspace.
+This reinforces data security measures by ensuring that Secrets are only accessible within their designated Workspace.
+However, it's important to note that <a href="https://dataos.info/resources/instance_secret/">Instance-secret</a> have a broader scope, spanning across the entirety of the <a href="https://dataos.info/resources/types_of_dataos_resources/#instance-level-resources">DataOS instance</a> .

 </aside>